Matadi–Kinshasa Railway: Main stations

-Present day
+21st century

-The railway line and the port of Matadi are currently the main connection for Kinshasa to the external world.
+The railway line and the port of Matadi are the main connection for Kinshasa to the external world.
 The renovation of the Road to Matadi, in beginning of the 2000s, however somewhat alleviated this situation.

-The railway line is underused and dangerous.

-2012
+Over time, the rolling stock of the Matadi-Kinshasa line fell into disrepair, so became increasingly dangerous.
+In 2003, a train derailment resulted in 11 deaths, and the line immediately fell into disuse, which endured for over a decade.

-Angola is proposing to link its three isolated lines, and also to link with adjacent countries including the Matadi-Kinshasa line.
-By using the Matadi Bridge which used to be a road-rail bridge, a connection to the Cabinda enclave is possible.
+Angola proposed, in 2012, to link its three isolated lines, and also to link with adjacent countries including the Matadi-Kinshasa line.
+By using the Matadi Bridge (formerly a road-rail bridge), a connection to the Cabinda enclave is possible.

-2015

-The line reopened in September 2015 after around a decade without regular service.
+The line reopened in September 2015 after over a decade without regular service.
 As of April, 2016 there was one passenger trip per week along the line and more frequent service was planned.

-Incidents

-On November 26, 2003, a train ran off the line after hitting a landslide and fell into the river, resulting in ten casualties.
+In August 2019, suburban services between Kasangulu to Kinshasa resumed, along with freight transport between Kinshasa and Matadi.
+Traffic was suspended in 2020 and only restated on 5 September 2025.